-Global beer market size was USD 485.2 billion in 2014.
-Production of high quality beer, rising consumer disposable income and expanding global population are a vital determinant for industry development.
+The global beer market size was USD 485.2 billion in 2014.
+Production of high-quality beer, rising consumer disposable income, and expanding global population are vital determinants for industry development.

-Fluctuating raw material availability and heavy taxation are major challenges the industry has been facing during the recent times.
-Companies in order to offset such challenges have invested in product innovation, sustainable processing and increasing M&A with local craft breweries.
+Fluctuating raw material availability and heavy taxation are major challenges the industry has been facing during recent times.
+Companies, in order to offset such challenges, have invested in product innovation, sustainable processing, and increasing M&A with local craft breweries.
 This trend is crucial in determining the future development trends.

 On the basis of product, the market has been segmented into light and strong beer.
 Strong beer emerged as the leading segment and accounted for over 66% of the overall volume in 2014.